vivaria/edisonrul.ing/docs/source/cards/c/contract-with-the-abyss.md

 ### Card Rulings

-●Contract with the Abyss is used as a generic substitute for Ritual Spell Cards like Black Illusion Ritual and Contract with the Dark Master.
+*   Contract with the Abyss is used as a generic substitute for Ritual Spell Cards like Black Illusion Ritual and Contract with the Dark Master.
 You can't use Contract with the Abyss to Ritual Summon a non-Ritual Monster like Dark Magician.
-●Cost Down won't reduce the number of Level Stars needed to perform a Ritual Summon, even if used with Contract with the Abyss.
+*   Cost Down won't reduce the number of Level Stars needed to perform a Ritual Summon, even if used with Contract with the Abyss.
-●If you Ritual Summon a Ritual Monster using Contract with the Abyss, it is considered properly Summoned, so you can use Monster Reborn on it afterwards.
+*   If you Ritual Summon a Ritual Monster using Contract with the Abyss, it is considered properly Summoned, so you can use Monster Reborn on it afterwards.